Qiskit/rustworkx/docs/source/networkx.rst

 ==================

-networkx is a mature library that has a wide user base and extensive feature set, while retworkx by comparison is a much younger library and is missing a lot of the features that networkx offers.
+networkx is a mature library that has a wide user base and extensive feature set, while retworkx, by comparison, is a much younger library and is missing a lot of the features that networkx offers.
 If you encounter a feature that networkx offers which is missing from retworkx that you would like to use please open an "Enhancement request" issue at: https://github.com/Qiskit/retworkx/issues/new/choose